unitedstates/inspectors-general/README.md

 ### Contributing a Scraper

-The easiest way is to start by copying `scraper.py.template` to `inspectors/[agency].py`, where "[agency]" is the filename-friendly handle of the agency you want to scrape.
-For example, our scraper for the US Postal Service is [usps.py](https://github.com/unitedstates/inspectors-general/blob/master/inspectors/usps.py).
+The easiest way is to start by copying `scraper.py.template` to `inspectors/[inspector].py`, where "[inspector]" is the filename-friendly handle of the IG office you want to scrape.
+For example, our scraper for the US Postal Service's IG is [usps.py](https://github.com/unitedstates/inspectors-general/blob/master/inspectors/usps.py).

-The template has a suggested workflow and set of methods, but all your task **needs** to do is start execution in a `run` method, and call `inspector.save_report(report)` for every report, where `report` is a dict of details that contains the following required fields:
+The template has a suggested workflow and set of methods, but all your task **needs** to do is:

+* start execution in a `run` method, and
+* call `inspector.save_report(report)` for every report

+This will save that report to disk in the right place.

+The `report` object must be a dict that contains the following required fields:

-* `inspector` - The handle you chose for the agency. e.g. "usps"
+* `inspector` - The handle you chose for the IG. e.g. "usps"
+* `agency` - The agency the report relates to.
+This can be the same value as `inspector`, but it may differ -- some IGs monitor multiple agencies.
 * `report_id` - A string usable as an ID for the report.
 * `title` - Title of report.
 * `url` - Link to report.